Menu

 This is where Gibraltar gets interesting.
 The territory has no VAT, no capital gains tax, no wealth tax, and no inheritance tax.
 Income tax exists, but the rates are significantly lower than in the UK, Spain, or most of Western Europe.

-Gibraltar uses two tax systems, and you pay whichever produces the lower amount:
+Gibraltar uses two tax systems, and you pay whichever produces the lower bill:

-In practice, most people end up paying an effective rate between 15% and 25%, depending on their income level and personal circumstances.
+In practice, most people pay an effective rate of roughly 15% to 27%, depending on income level and personal circumstances.
 Compare that to the UK (up to 45%), Spain (up to 47%), or France (up to 45%).
+Full current bands and allowances are published by the Gibraltar Income Tax Office at tax.gov.gi.

 Tax Comparison: Gibraltar vs Nearby Jurisdictions

-The numbers speak for themselves.
-For remote workers earning a decent salary, the savings can be substantial.
+For remote workers on a decent salary, the tax savings can be substantial.

 Do You Become Tax Resident If You Work Remotely from Gibraltar?